 Sleep in complete darkness.
 Make your bedroom pitch black to sleep better.
 If there is even the tiniest bit of light in the room, it can disrupt your pineal gland’s production of melatonin and serotonin.
 Minimize light in the bathroom too, in case you get up in the middle of the night.
 Keep the lights off if you go to the bathroom at night.
 As soon as you turn on that light, you immediately stop production of the important sleep aid, melatonin.

-Keep electronics out of the bedroom, including electric alarm clocks, electric blankets, cell phones, TVs and computers because of electro-magnetic fields (EMFs).
+Keep electronics out of the bedroom, including electric alarm clocks, electric blankets, smartphones, TVs, tablets and computers because of electro-magnetic fields (EMFs).

 Loud alarm clocks can be very stressful on your body.
 If an electric alarm clock must be used, keep it as far away from the bed as possible, preferably at least five to six feet.
 Be sure to cover it and remove it from view as it will only add to your worry when constantly starring at it… 2 AM…3 AM… 4:30 AM…

-Install F.lux on your computer.
-F.lux is a free app that when enabled on your computer, reduces blue light emissions by adjusting the computer’s color temperature according to your location and time of day.
-There are also free apps for your smartphone.
+Install F.lux on your smart phone and computer.
+F.lux is a free app that when enabled on your computer, filters and reduces blue light emissions by adjusting the computer’s color temperature according to your location and time of day.
+There are many free apps available for your smartphone.

 Food sensitivities disrupt sleep and contribute to sleep apnea.
 The main culprits include dairy, sugar, soy, eggs, wheat, artificial sweeteners, corn and gluten.